Best Open Source OCR Tools & Models in 2026 — Developer’s Guide

 When Open-Source OCR Isn’t Enough

-Open-source OCR tools are excellent for experimentation, prototyping, and smaller-scale projects.
+Open-source OCR models are excellent for experimentation, prototyping, and smaller-scale projects.
 They provide developers with flexibility, researchers with a testbed for innovation, and organizations with a cost-effective way to start digitizing their documents.
 For many use cases, such as extracting tables from PDFs or automating simple form data entry, these solutions can work remarkably well.

 At the same time, open-source OCR has matured significantly, with both traditional engines and modern LLM-based approaches offering practical options.
 Tools like Tesseract, PaddleOCR, and Docling remain strong choices for structured, predictable documents, while MistralOCR and other LLM-driven solutions shine when dealing with irregular layouts or complex content.